Introduction Link to heading

 Of course this is still running it interactively, as a user that can directly read and write the source.
 If you want to build a completely self-contained image which you can move from dev through to production, you’ll need additional steps such as copying in the source code.

-Running Visual Studio Code from the Tensorflow Docker image
+Running Visual Studio Code from the Tensorflow Docker image Link to heading

 This is so that code completion etc. works in the IDE.
 I use Visual Studio Code, but there’s probably similar approaches for other IDEs.
 Visual Studio Code uses the Remote - Containers extension which in turn needs Docker Compose.